 This pedagogy requires a strong ambition, centered on the student as a player in his or her training.
 The ability to interact, collaborate, manage communication and time are all integrated and assessed skills.
 International mobility and dual-culture courses (architect-engineer or France-Vietnam) structure the student experience.

-ENSA Normandie invests in high-performance infrastructures to support this pedagogy: workshops, support on scale 1 sites, organization of travel and development of a network of professional partners.
+ENSA Normandie its investments on high-performance infrastructure to support this teaching approach: workshops, support on full-scale construction sites, organization of trips, and development of a network of professional partners.

 "Architecture as part of the living ecosystem